 If you want to learn to play a musical instrument, or you want your kids to learn, there are different ways to go about it.
 You have to find what works best for you.
 These are six approaches and the pros and cons of each.

-Pros: It's a pretty cheap way to learn.
+Pros: It's an affordable way to learn.
 You invest in an instrument, some books, YouTube videos, or a software tutorial and that's it.
-Or you may be able to find find free step-by-step tutorials like justinguitar.com.
+Or you may be able to find free step-by-step tutorials like justinguitar.com.
 There are also YouTube channels dedicated to step-by-step learning.
 You don't have any monthly cost to learn.

-It can be very hard to know when you are or aren't ready to move onto the next step.
-You may feel you've mastered something when you really haven't or conversely you may feel you aren't good enough to move on when you should.
+It may be hard to know when you are or aren't ready to move onto the next step.
+You may think you've mastered something when you really haven't or conversely you may feel you aren't good enough to move on when you should.

 Another big con is that you may have less incentive to practice regularly.
 Knowing that you have to prepare for lessons each week can provide a strong motivation to practice and prepare.

-Yousician is an online learning program where you can pay $19.99 a month or $119 a year per instrument.
+Yousician is an online learning program.
 The app provides interactive tutorials that offer feedback on how well you've played.

 Pros: It's cheap.
 A big advantage over self-learning is that it's step-by-step and the program can determine when you're ready to move on.